Skip to content

 Electronic devices (laptops, mobile phones etc.)

-I also suggest removing any illegal software or illegal downloads from your electronic devices.
+Additionally, we highly recommend removing any illegal software or unauthorised downloads from your electronic devices before you arrive in Germany.

 Related content